The origin of the sea anchor as we know it today can be found in Ancient Greece and specifically around 592 BC.

 They used baskets of stones, large sacks filled with sand, and wooden logs filled with lead, tied with ropes over the side of the boats to keep them steady.

-According to Pliny the Elder (23-79 AD), the modern anchor was first invented by Eupalamus and afterward improved by Anacharsis from Scythia, a region influenced by Greek culture in the Cimmerian Bosporus.
+According to Pliny the Elder (23-79 AD), the modern anchor was first invented by Eupalamus and was improved by Anacharsis from Scythia, a region influenced by Greek culture in the Cimmerian Bosporus, afterwards.

-The remains of one found near Cyrené afford evidence that for a ship of some 200 tons the anchor weighed about 1400 pounds.
+The remains of one found near Cyrené afford evidence that for a ship of some two hundred tons, the anchor weighed about 1,400 pounds.